 Incoming and copies of outgoing correspondence from Francis Blake, selectman, with respect to Weston town business, including the design and construction of the Charles River Bridge, Weston Public Library, the development of the Weston fire department, Weston town seal, and the introduction of paved roads, water, sewer, electric and telephone utilities, and other public services, as well as selectmen committee minutes, bylaws and warrants, budgets, ballots, and lists of town officers.

 Disbursement vouchers to Louisa Jackson from Francis Blake, trustee.

-Manuscript volume, ca. 1849 recording births, deaths, and marriages of the Blake family (1689-1849) in England and Massachusetts.
-Correspondence with genealogist and photographs of Blake family and homes in England.
+Manuscript volume, ca. 1849, recording births, deaths, and marriages of the Blake family (1689-1849) in England and Massachusetts.
+Correspondence with genealogists and photographs of the Blake family and homes in England.